jezzsantos/saastack/README.md

 [![Build and Test](https://github.com/jezzsantos/saastack-dotnet/actions/workflows/build.yml/badge.svg)](https://github.com/jezzsantos/saastack-dotnet/actions/workflows/build.yml)

-# SaaStack .NET
+# SaaStack

 Are you thinking of building a new SaaS product from scratch? (on .NET)

-Then start with SaaStack.
-It is a complete "codebase template" for real-world, fully featured SaaS web products, that you can start with.
+Then, start with SaaStack.
+It is a complete "codebase template" for building real-world, fully featured SaaS web products.

-Ready to build, test, and deploy into a cloud of your choice (e.g. Azure, AWS, Google Cloud, etc)
+Ready to build, test, and deploy into a cloud provider of your choice (e.g. Azure, AWS, Google Cloud, etc)

+Don't spend months building all this stuff from scratch.
+You and your team don't need to.
+We've done it for you already.

 >  This is not a starter EXAMPLE template of the type you would download to learn a new technology.
 >  This is a fully-fledged functional SaaS product that you can deploy from day one and get started building out your product with.